JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Line Profile Inversions

 \subsection{Stable Ni Luminosities and Mass Estimates}

-\citet{Blondin2023} showed that the total Ni luminosity (integrated in the range 0.3--30\um\ at $\sim$270~days post-explosion) correlates tightly with the stable Ni mass across a wide range of explosion models.
-In their models, the [\ion{Ni}{3}] lines contribute $\gtrsim$80\% of the total stable Ni luminosity.
+\citet{Blondin2023} showed that the total Ni luminosity (integrated over the range 0.3--30\um\ at $\sim$270~days post-explosion) correlates tightly with the stable Ni mass across a wide range of explosion models (see their Fig.~13).
+We use this relation to estimate the relative stable Ni production for SN\,2024gy and SN\,2022xkq.